albertofem/SeventhEngine/README.md

 ### Windows

 Visual Studio 2013 is recommended, though not required.
-Currently there is no VS2010-2012 projects, only VS2013.
+There is currently no VS2010-2012 projects, only VS2013.